-Time Your Snacks and Meals Right
+Time Your Meals and Mini-Meals Right

-Remember to eat a meal/snack in 1-2 hours before training/competition and then again 1-2 hours after training/competition.
+Remember to eat a meal/mini-meal in 1-2 hours before training/competition and then again 1-2 hours after training/competition.
 For training that lasts longer than an hour, it’s a good idea to sneak in some carbs (apple gogo squeeze are perfect to-go option or some coconut water will do the trick) to keep energy high.

-30 Healthy Snacks for Kids (and Adults)
+30 Healthy “Snacks” for Kids (and Adults)

 Let’s dig in!